lamps-wg/cmcbis/draft-mandel-lamps-rfc5274bis.md

   by each version.
 After WGLC, this section will be finalized.
 </aside>

-TODO for -01:
+TODO for -02:

 * Update TLS text
 * Update SHA-1 text
 * Merge requirements terminology and terminology sections
 * Make sure section count in s1 is correct

+-01 version changes:

+* Changed RFC 5272 references to draft-mandel-lamps-rfc5272bis
-* Update references to 5272bis and 5273bis
+* Changed RFC 5273 references to draft-mandel-lamps-rfc5273bis

 -00 version changes: